Saint Mercurius: Other traditions

 A few years later, the Catholicos of Armenia and the Chief bishop of the Armenian Apostolic Church, visited Egypt and met with the Patriarch of Alexandria, the leader of the Coptic Orthodox Church.
 The latter asked him if Egypt could have part of the relics of Saint Mercurius to be placed in the church that bears his name in Egypt.
 On 9 Paoni (16 June), part of the blessed relics of Saint Mercurius were transferred to Egypt.

-According to one tradition, Saint Basil once prayed before an icon on which Mercurius was portrayed as a soldier carrying a spear.
+According to one tradition, Basil once prayed before an icon on which Mercurius was portrayed as a soldier carrying a spear.
 He asked God not to permit the emperor Julian the Apostate (361-363) to return from his war against the Persians and resume his oppression of Christians.
 The image of the holy Great Martyr Mercurius depicted on the icon became invisible, only to reappear later with a bloodied spear.
-Julian the Apostate, on his Persian campaign, was mortally wounded by the spear of an unknown saracen soldier.
+Julian the Apostate, on his Persian campaign, was mortally wounded by the spear of an unknown Saracen soldier.